flintlang/flint/state_of_flint.md

 ### Docker

 Currently there is a mantained Dockerfile within Flint's repo to reliably build Flint on other platforms through an ubuntu docker container.
 The instructions on how to use it are in the language guide.
-Note that there is docker image of flint currently published on Docker Hub (https://hub.docker.com/r/franklinsch/flint), however this version is not mantained and must not be used for development or usage of Flint.
+Note that there is a deprecated docker image of flint currently published on Docker Hub (https://hub.docker.com/r/franklinsch/flint).
+However, this version is not mantained and must not be used for development or usage of Flint.

 ### Extensions

-@matteo
+Currently, there is a set of tools mantained within the main Flint's repository
+- `flint-lsp`
+- `flint-ca`
+- `flint-repl`
+- `flint-test`

+and a set of Flint's language extensions mantained under different repositories (historically, these were called Flint-Language-Server, Flint-Colour and Flint-Block respectively, but their names have been lowercased to conform to the rest of the project):

+- `flint-language-server`, a VSCode extension which provides a frontend to the language server (`flint-lsp`) and to the contract analysis tool (`flint-ca`).
+- `flint-colour`, a VSCode extension which provides syntax highlighting
+- `flint-block`, a set of scripts used to run a local ethereum blockchain through `geth` in a way that is compatible with the current state of the ecosystem.

+Instructions on how to configure and use these tools are provided under `docs/ecosystem_and_extensions.md`.

 ## Known issues